Afal. Quert. Pryus malus.

-Revered by the Druids as one of the seven chief trees and the most common to host the mistletoe the apple is associated with shapeshifting and journeys to the otherworld.
+Revered by the Druids as one of the seven chief trees and the most common to host mistletoe, the apple is associated with shapeshifting and journeys to the Otherworld.
 Magical apple trees feature in many folk and fairy tales.
-The name Avalon is derived from an old Irish word meaning “place of apple trees” and in this context the tree symbolises the hardship, sacrifice and self denial that the warrior/magician has to undergo to make the journey to Avalon and back.
-In Druidic lore the essence of the sacred apples of the “Isle of the Blesssed” was recognised as three drops of liquid which escaped from Ceridwens cauldron.
+The name Avalon is derived from an old Irish word meaning “place of apple trees” and in this context the tree symbolises the hardship, sacrifice and self-denial that the warrior/magician has to undergo to make the journey to Avalon and back.
+In Druidic lore the essence of the sacred apples of the “Isle of the Blessed” was recognised as three drops of liquid which escaped from Ceridwen’s cauldron.
 From these rose three streams corresponding to the three pillars of the Druidic tree of life.
-They represent male, female and the united expression of both, also the three rays of light equating to vision, symbols and the understanding of these two.
+They represent male, female and the united expression of both, and also the three rays of light equating to vision, symbols and the understanding of these two.
 This is the Awen from which all art is born.

 Apple was considered food of the gods and a universal symbol of love, fertility, generosity and abundance.
 It teaches us to give all we have in complete trust that we will be replenished.
 This affirms self-worth and opens the way for receiving.
 In Ancient Greece the apple was associated with Aphrodite, the goddess of love and when cut, shows her five pointed star.